berkininceoglu/berkininceoglu/README.md

-Currently it is my last term at Sabanci University, Istanbul and I've been working as part-time developer for a year.
+It is my last term at Sabanci University, Istanbul and I've been working as part-time developer for a year.

 - 🔭 I’m currently working on : Graduation Project
 - 🌱 I’m currently learning : Flutter